satya164/quik/README.md

 Quik
 ====
-A quick way to prototype apps with React and Babel.
+A quick way to prototype apps with React and Babel with zero-setup.

 Setting up the tooling required to work on a modern day web app is hard, and makes quick prototyping much more difficult than it should be.
 Quik is a quick way to prototype a React application without any kind of setup.

 Quik runs a simple server that compiles JavaScript files with Babel on the fly, so you can include ES2015 files in a script tag directly.
+It can also generate a JavaScript bundle to use in your app.
+No setup required.

 ## Features

 * One-time installation, no additional setup required
+* Hot Module Replacement
+* Generates bundles for use in production
+* Generates single standalone HTML file for sharing
 * React, Redux and Radium are already included
-* Hot-module replacement
 * Quick prototyping with an optional starter template
-* Generating bundles for use in production
-* Generating single shrable HTML file

 ## Installation